nathan-c-huang/nathan-c-huang.github.io/_projects/heas.md

 Overview:
 * Investigated the influence of atomic size distribution on the phase stability and crystal structure of high-entropy alloys
 * Performed coarse-grained molecular dynamics simulations of multi-component systems
-* Trained predictive SVR model for five-component HEA assemblies based on size dispersity and composition of constituent elements.
+* Trained predictive SVR model for five-component HEA assemblies based on size dispersity and composition of constituent elements

+More details soon...